-Why contact the SEI Team?
+Why contact SEI?

 Some scientific equipment may come with complex infrastructure support requirements.
 And what may appear to be a simple equipment installation may actually be more complex than it first appears.